 Another factor to consider when getting life insurance after being diagnosed with Gestational Diabetes is your family history.
 Many insurance underwriters consider your family history as a guideline for you.
 If you have a family history of diabetes in your family tree you are more likely to pay a higher rate.
 Most life insurance companies will also want details of your treatment for Gestational Diabetes.
 So be prepared to provide details of your treatment.

 Life insurance underwriters look at many other factors if you are suspect to a family bloodline of diabetes or have been previously diagnosed with Gestational Diabetes.
 Now that you are on their radar for health problems they want to look at your overall health at the current moment.

 Questions Underwriters May Ask

-- They might even ask you about your travel history.
+They might even ask you about your travel history.
 We have seen people be denied in the past for traveling to certain countries frequently.
 Our agents are trained to work with you, and to recommend specific life insurance companies, that will accept your risk profile.

 What are the Costs of Life Insurance with Gestational Diabetes?

 Now you are probably wondering, “Am I going to have to pay an arm and a leg to get life insurance?”
 Or, “can I even get life insurance?”
 Honestly, your history of Gestational Diabetes may have ZERO impact, on your rates and life insurance options.